Non-stationary Spatio-Temporal Modeling Using the Stochastic Advection-Diffusion Equation: Discretizing the advection-diffusion SPDE

 where $\mathbf{F}(\cdot)$ is a vector field, $\boldsymbol{n}(\cdot)$ is outward-facing normal vector to the respective faces, $\mathrm{d}A$ is the line element, and the line integral follows the positive orientation.
 This gives

 Thus using the approximations and the divergence theorem,

 The second line is subtracting the net flow leaving the grid cell.
 For approximating the flow arising from diffusion we refer to \citet{fuglstad_exploring_2014}, and we detail the approximation of the flow arising from advection in the next subsection.
-Note that the zero flow boundary condition means that the line integral on the second line is 0 on faces that belong to the boundary, which is desired as there should be zero flow out of the boundary.